Medicines have a limited role in improving symptoms of

 other behaviors that are causing difficulty.
 Medicines may also take a child to

-a functional level at which they can benefit from other treatments.
+a functional level at which he or she can benefit from other treatments.

 There is no standard medicine for the treatment of autism.
 The American